leptr/panvasjs/README.md

 - **LN10** - natural logarithm of 10
 - **LOG2E** - base 2 logarithm of e
 - **LOG10E** - base 10 logarithm of e
+- **frameCount** - contains the number of frames that have passed since the loop started running

 ## Functions